Parkinson’s physical therapy exercises improve balance, coordination, strength

 Learning techniques to begin treating PD with physical therapy typically requires several 30- to 60-minute sessions at the outset.
 The first meeting serves as an evaluation and includes recommended exercises.
 The following few appointments are used to check your progress and make any adjustments to your home exercise program if necessary.

 What Other Services Do Physical Therapist Provide?

 Patients will receive functional capacity evaluations from their physical therapist.
 These evaluations help provide information for disability claims based on physical performance, such as not being able to work an eight-hour day.
 A physical therapist can also recommend outpatient or rehabilitation facilities and direct you to other exercise programs in your community.
 They can also suggest complementary therapies, such as boxing, dancing or yoga.
 Yoga has been shown to positively impact areas of the brain affected by PD as well as improve posture, mobility, and sleep.

 Neurology Solutions offers a Neuroscience blog designed to educate patients and the community at large on various areas of metabolism and promote longer and better quality of life for individuals with neurodegenerative disorders.

 Stay informed by frequenting Neurology Solutions’ blog and follow Neurology Solutions’ Youtube page to be notified of educational videos on lifestyle and treatment options for movement disorders.
 Join Neurology Solutions Movement Disorders Center’s email list to stay up to date on the latest in treatment and how to manage stress, stay healthy and maintain quality of life while living with a movement disorder.

-Neurology Solutions is accepting new patients seeking a specialist in treating Parkinson’s disease, dystonia, essential tremor and age-related disorders affecting movement.
+Our health and wellness clinic is accepting new patients seeking a specialist in treating Parkinson’s disease, dystonia, essential tremor and age-related disorders affecting movement.
 If you would like to schedule a movement disorder specialist consultation, please contact Neurology Solutions by email or call 512-865-6310 to schedule an appointment.